Start saving money on travel today with these 7 easy tips

 Saving money on travel means perusing the coupon books – If you are in a tourist area, do not ignore the coupon books you pick up at the airport or in a hotel lobby or tourist office.
 Sometimes they are useless (a free dessert you didn’t want anyway), but frequently you’ll find 2-for-1 money-saving deals at a restaurant you may have gone to anyway, or a few bucks off a local attraction.
 My parents’ motto, albeit unspoken, was, “A penny saved a penny earned.”

 Grab the local paper for offers, special events and money-saving tips – Locals need to eat out and also visit area attractions.
 You will often find specials like happy hours or early dinner specials in ads in the local paper.
-So pick it up along the way and shuffle through it to find out about great deals or even some special event that perhaps wasn’t in your tour book or on a website list.
+So pick it up along the way and shuffle through it to find out about great deals or even some special event that perhaps wasn’t on your tour book or website list.

 Saving on beverages on cruises, at resorts or during package vacations – Here, the little things count, since you often can’t scrimp on meals and rooms.
 Bring powdered drink mixes for the kids (or yourself!) and mix into the water.
 (We didn’t say this, of COURSE, but for the adults a few of those little bottles of alcohol or wine can be quite nice to have around.
 Just discretely pour into the free soda.
 But we didn’t tell you to do this, of COURSE.)